 The benefits of stepping outside of your comfort zone can have a lasting impact.
 The ability to buy that plane ticket and explore a new city or state or country, or try that new dish, or go for the job you deserve will impact not only how you live, but how you interact with the world.

-Getting out of the comfort zone makes your brain react differently to a situation, because the environment, the context is different.
+Getting out of the comfort zone makes your brain react differently to a situation, because the environment, the context are different.
 You have to think and move differently thanks to not knowing the next step.
 But, when we want to do great things, we need to challenge our comfort thanks to “Optimal Anxiety.”

 Optimal Anxiety is just outside the comfort zone and relies on a perfect mix of brain chemicals that foster us achieving our best.
 Too much anxiety and we freak out, and nothing gets done.
 With the comfort zone, we’re stuck in a neutral brain space, because internally there’s a fear of increased risk and anxiety, which results in holding back.
 If we learn to quiet that part of our brain when it’s appropriate, we can achieve great things.